Meet the Tennis Professionals at The Sea Pines Resort

 Hometown: Ruinen, the Netherlands

-The interesting and diverse route Job de Boer took to get to the United States is one of many reasons he may be the nations' top tennis clinician.
-Born in Buenos Aires, Argentina it wasn't long before he moved to his parents' native country, the Netherlands.
-In 1980, he left the University of Delft in Holland, where he studied aeronautical engineering, to pursue a career as a commercial airline pilot.
+Born in Buenos Aires, Argentina, it wasn't long before he moved to his parents' native country: the Netherlands.
+In 1980, de Boer left the University of Delft in Holland, where he studied aeronautical engineering, to pursue a career as a commercial airline pilot.

-After three years of flying, he decided to try teaching one of his favorite childhood sports, and he's at the top of his game 31 years later.
-Though he's lived on Hilton Head those 31 years, he has traveled and taught tennis all over the world, and he's been at the helm of Sea Pines Racquet Club the last 12 years
+After three years of flying, he decided to try teaching one of his favorite childhood sports-tennis.
+Today, more than 30 years later, de Boer is at the top of his game and he's been at the helm of The Sea Pines Racquet Club for more than 10 years.
+Additionally, although he has lived on Hilton Head for the past several decades, de Boer has traveled and taught tennis all over the world.

-A USPTA Pro I, PTR ‘Professional', NTRP 5.0, and former South Carolina USPTA Pro of the Year, Job has a grasp of the game, teaching ability and sense of humor, that put him in the elite of tennis professionals.
-In addition to his role on the court, Job manages the staff of Sea Pines Teaching Professionals.
-Under Job's influence and direction the Sea Pines Racquet Club is rated #7 in the country and #2 for ‘instruction' by Tennis Magazine.
+A USPTA Pro I, PTR "Professional," NTRP 5.0, and former South Carolina USPTA Pro of the Year, deBoer has an innate grasp of the game and instruction, along with a sense of humor.
+In addition to his role on the court, de Boer manages the Sea Pines Teaching Professionals at The Sea Pines Resort.
+Under de Boer's direction, The Sea Pines Racquet Club is rated No. 7 in the country and No. 2 for instruction by TENNIS Magazine.

 Hometown: Canton, Ohio

-Sea Pines Teaching Staff Professional, Josh Myers, has been with the Racquet Club since 2002 after spending 6 months on staff with the Van der Meer Tennis Academy.
-Josh is in charge of the morning Junior Stroke and Drill programs during the Spring and Summer.
-His experience on the court started back in Ohio as the Assistant Head Professional at the Shady Hollow Country Club and Summer Staff Professional at the Hall of Fame Tennis and Fitness Center.
+Josh Myers has been with the Racquet Club since 2002 after spending six months on staff with the Van der Meer Tennis Academy.
+Myers is in charge of the morning Junior Stroke and Drills programs during the spring and summer.

 Hometown: Halifax, Nova Scotia, Canada

-Michael has been a staff professional at The Sea Pines Racquet Club since 2001.
-He is USPTA certified Pro I and has a PTR ‘professional' rating.
-Michael is an 8 time Canadian national player and received the Nick Bollettieri Most Improved Player Award, while attending the Bollettieri Academy.
-Michael is a graduate of Coastal Carolina University.
+Michael Singh has been a staff professional at The Sea Pines Racquet Club since 2001.
+He is USPTA-certified Pro I and has a PTR "Professional" rating.
+Singh is an eight-time Canadian national player and received the Nick Bollettieri Most Improved Player Award while attending the Bollettieri Academy.
+He is a graduate of Coastal Carolina University in Conway, South Carolina.

 Hometown: Doylestown, Pennsylvania

-Mark joined the Sea Pines Resort in February 2009.
-He has attained his PTR Certification with a Professional rating.
-Mark played collegiate tennis for the College of William & Mary in Williamsburg, VA, and the University of Pennsylvania.
-Mark's teaching history includes 7 years at the Julian Krinsky School of Tennis in Haverford, PA.
+Freitag played collegiate tennis for the College of William & Mary, in Williamsburg, Virginia, and the University of Pennsylvania.
+His teaching history includes seven years at the Julian Krinsky School of Tennis in Haverford, Pennsylvania.
 His current NTRP rating is 5.0.
-Mark is also the stringer for the Sea Pines Racquet Club.
+Freitag is also the stringer for The Sea Pines Racquet Club.

 Hometown: London, England

-Andy joined the Sea Pines Racquet Club in 2006.
-Having taught tennis in England and the US for over 28 years, Andy is a certified LTA level II coach and PTR ‘Professional’.
-Andy is naturally left handed, but can also play right handed up to a NTRP rating of 3.5.
-He is Sea Pines’ authority on Cardio Tennis, a new “heart pumping” fun group activity that pushes your fitness to a new level with high energy tennis workouts.
+He is naturally left handed, but can also play right handed up to a NTRP rating of 3.5.
+Andy is Sea Pines' authority on Cardio Tennis, a fun group activity that pushes your fitness to a new level with high energy tennis workouts.

 Hometown: Gadsden, Alabama

-During the 1980s, Ben worked in Harbour Town for The Sea Pines Resort and managed its club on Forest Beach.
-Following a brief 24 years as director at a Hilton Head country club, Ben has rejoined his friends in Harbour Town.
+During the 1980s, he worked in Harbour Town for The Sea Pines Resort and managed its club on Forest Beach.
+Following his 24 years as director at a Hilton Head country club, Hale rejoined his friends in Harbour Town.